irinayiwei/YouTube-Subscriber-Prediction/README.md

 ## Backlog
 **Develop Theme**:

 Optimally, this project will help stakeholders to predict the future growth of entry-level YouTube channels and choose the ideal candidates for product promotion opportunities.
 By identifying the potential of new channels at an early stage, this project provides quantitative support to YouTube-related marketing decisions and generates insights on the comparison among similar new channels.
-Since young channels are in general more financially affordable to cooperate with compared to popular channels, this project will help users minimize their marketing cost while maximize business outcome.
+Since young channels are in general more financially affordable to cooperate with compared to popular channels, this project will help users minimize their marketing cost while maximize the business outcome.

 **Epics**: